 Summerfest 2017 - 50th Celebration

-We’re celebrating our 50th Summerfest in 2017 and the 50th isn’t only a celebration of our history as one of the longest running music festivals in the world.
-It’s about what this festival continues to offer to our community of beloved fans decade after decade.
+We celebrated our 50th Summerfest in 2017 and the 50th wasn't only a celebration of our history as one of the longest running music festivals in the world.
+It was about what this festival continues to offer to our community of beloved fans decade after decade.
 Independently owned and permanently hosted on the shores of beautiful Lake Michigan, Summerfest is run by the non-profit organization Milwaukee World Festival Inc. and positively impacts the local economy with $187M in annual economic impact.

 Maybe you saw your first concert here.
 Or, perhaps you share an annual tradition with your best friend of trying the craziest new ‘deep-fried” or “on a stick” food.
 Maybe it's just the exhilaration of the live music experience that keeps you coming back for more.
-Whatever your favorite Summerfest memory is, there won't be a better time to relive it, or make a few more, when you join us for our 50th celebration in 2017.
+Whatever your favorite Summerfest memory is, there wasn't a better time to relive it, or make a few more, when you joined us for our 50th celebration in 2017.